 The Goodwood Health Summit brings together world-leading experts to debate topics and trends that can lead towards a healthier future for all.

-This year's Goodwood Health Summit, presented by Randox Health takes place on Thursday 2 October 2025 and explores the intricate relationships between the soil microbiome and the human microbiome, highlighting how these two ecosystems influence each other and overall health.
+This year's Goodwood Health Summit, presented by Randox Health took place on Thursday 2 October 2025 and explored the intricate relationships between the soil microbiome and the human microbiome, highlighting how these two ecosystems influence each other and overall health.

-As our understanding of microbiomes expands, it becomes increasingly clear that the microbial communities in our environment can significantly impact human health, nutrition and disease susceptibility.
+As our understanding of microbiomes expands, it has become increasingly clear that the microbial communities in our environment can significantly impact human health, nutrition and disease susceptibility.

 The 2025

-2025's Health Summit conversation will be hosted by Dr Chris van Tulleken and will feature a world-class line-up of speakers, including, Mr James Kinross, Dan Kittredge, Dr Federica Amati & Patrick Holden CBE to discuss themes connected to the soil-human microbiome, regenerative agriculture and personalised nutrition
+2025's Health Summit conversation was hosted by Dr Chris van Tulleken and featured a world-class line-up of speakers, including, Mr James Kinross, Dan Kittredge, Dr Federica Amati & Patrick Holden CBE to discuss themes connected to the soil-human microbiome, regenerative agriculture and personalised nutrition

 Featuring

-At the culmination of the Goodwood Health Summit, Dr Chris van Tulleken will host a Q&A panel session with our summit speakers along with additional experts in the field.
+At the culmination of the Goodwood Health Summit, Dr Chris van Tulleken hosted a Q&A panel session with our summit speakers along with additional experts in the field.

 Rethinking